 to Takao.
 During this stay, the POWs were

 hoses.
 At the same time the ship was

 The ship sailed again on October 30th and

 arrived at Makou, Pesacadores Islands, the same

 again as part of a seven ship convoy.
 For

 attacked by an American submarine.
 One

 After 31 days on the ship, the Tottori Maru

-1300 POW's got off the ship and sent on a four
+1300 POW's got off the ship and were issued new

 day train trip north to Mukden,